maxzheng/great-life-guide/double.md

 memories, before we can understand and respond.
 Therefore, the best way to communicate is by using our first/native language as it is the most direct.
 Unfortunately, there is no way to do it directly, so we must use intermediate forms, such as speech, writing, or gesturing.
 However, the idea is to make sure emotions are being conveyed thru those means to improve the effectiveness of the communication.
-Logical reasoning, pretty words, and any other form of communication falters in the face of emotions.
+Logical reasoning, pretty words, and any other form of communications falter in the face of emotions.

 Here are a few tips on how to convey emotions (**UMGGG**):

 1. **Use multiple forms**: You do this naturally when speak in person as you use your voice, face, and body to convey additional information that gets translated to emotions.
-When communicating online via text, using images, emojis, or an unique writing style are great ways to add extra dimensions.
+When communicating online via text, using images, emojis, or a unique writing style are great ways to add extra dimensions.
 And humor goes a long way! :smile:
 2. **Mastery of forms**: In order to translate your emotions fully and correctly, you need to have mastery of the forms of communication that you use, otherwise mistranslation and misinterpretation will happen.
 3. **Good Visuals**: Visual is a native form that can be easily understood and remembered, therefore it is more effective than words.
 A picture is worth a thousand words.
 In absence of real visuals, use words to describe them.
-3. **Good Values**: If something is not interesting, then we will naturaly tune out.
+3. **Good Values**: If something is not interesting, then we will naturally tune out.
 But if something is interesting (i.e. provides value), then we will listen closely.
 Hence, to ensure your audience is all ears, the content must provide value to them.
 The more valuable the content, the more they will listen.
 4. **Good Intentions**: If the audience detects malicious intent, then they will distrust you and disengage.
 People will listen if they know you are trying to help them and not just to take advantage of them.

-If the goal is to get your audience to act, then apply behavior design using [Tiny Habits](https://amzn.to/37YyHyK)'s **B=MAP** -- Behavior = Motivation * Ability * Prompt.
+If the goal is to get your audience to act, then apply behavior design using [Tiny Habits](https://amzn.to/37YyHyK)'s **B=MAP**: Behavior = Motivation * Ability * Prompt.

 Trainings
 ---------